starch-uk/sca-extra/PLAN.md

    - Include code examples showing violations and valid code
    - Document all configurable properties with examples
    - Ensure rule has clear name and comprehensive description
-   - Update benchmark results if performance changed
+   - Update benchmark results if performance changes

 5. **Create Pull Request**
    - GitHub Actions will automatically: